paulmuenzner/CoolingGridManager/README.md

 API '/grids' offers endpoints for managing cooling grid systems, for example creation of a new grid.

+#### Grid Sections

+Subdivide each grid into sections with API '/gridsections' for better overview and management.

 #### Grid Parameters

 API '/gridparameters' offers endpoints for managing cooling grid systems.